Epictek/WiiFlow_Mod6/wii/docs/plugins_readme.txt

 # optional (emulators only) - force WiiFlow to use rom file names as titles instead of Wiimpathy's database (yes/no - default to no)

 guidename=
-# optional - background image (e.g. "atari_guide.png") to use for the plugin controller input guide (PNG or JPG must be placed in wiiflow/plugins/inputs/)
+# optional - background image (e.g. "atari_guide.png") to use for the plugin controller input guide (PNG or JPG must be placed in wiiflow/plugins/inputs/), default to "[platform_name].png" (platform_name from platform.ini)

-guidetitle=
-# optional - title displayed on the controller input guide page (default is "Controller mapping")

  You can use multiple "homebrew" plugins each with its own romdir=.
 First six characters of magic number must be 484252.
 The last two can be random.